termi/es6-transpiler/README.md

 ## Goal

  * different output than [traceur-compiler](https://github.com/google/traceur-compiler):
-     1. no runtime library
+     1. no runtime library (only polyfills if needed)
      1. no try/catch for block binding
-     1. no `.bind` using for arrow functions
+     1. spread:
+       * via `.concat`
+       * should respect Iterator protocol
+       * spread is operator, not a function
+     1. minimal count of temporary variables
-     1. `.concat` for spread emulation
+     1. termination stage for temporary variables
+     1. es6 RegExp support
      1. and others
  * output should support [Closure Compiler](https://code.google.com/p/closure-compiler/)
  * line-to-line input/output mapping